Job Prospects... At a glance

 The Industry Training Organisation (ITO) that looks after training for shearers is the Primary ITO.
 It arranges apprenticeship training nationwide.

-The number of students completing a Level 4 certificate in the broader category Agriculture has mostly been between 200 and 250 in recent years, but fell to 105 in 2015.
+The number of students completing a Level 4 certificate in the broader category Agriculture has mostly been between 200 and 250 in recent years, but fell to about 100 in 2015 and 2016.

 Qualification completions chart